python-cachier/cachier/README.rst

 Verbose Cache Call
 ~~~~~~~~~~~~~~~~~~

 You can have ``cachier`` print out a detailed explanation of the logic of a specific call by passing ``verbose_cache=True`` to the function call.
-This can be useful if you are not sure why a certain function result is or is not returned.
+This can be useful if you are not sure why a certain function result is, or is not, returned.